 Do systems need to be exhausted to exterior?

 True Cyclonic Systems must be exhausted outside.
 Filtered Cyclonic Systems are designed with optional exhaust - the unit can be exhausted outside if desired.

 The trunk line will be run either in the basement or in the attic.
 The trunk line should be run as straight as possible from the power unit location to the farthest inlet valve.

 Can I locate the Power Unit in an attic?

 We do not recommend placing the power unit in an attic.
 The attic space may retain heat and cause the motor to experience premature failure.
 An attic location may also be difficult to reach when the dirt canister needs emptied.

 How do I recommend the correct power unit for a specific job?

 Each power unit is manufactured with a specific motor to handle a suggested sq. ft. area.
 All you need to do is figure the homes total square footage and locate the correct power unit on the Performance Specs.
-These may vary for Hide-A-Hose installations.
+These may vary for large retractable hose system installations.